 Center for Astrophysics, Harvard & Smithsonian

 I’m a PhD student in Astronomy & Astrophysics at Harvard University.
 I primarily work with Professor Charlie Conroy as a part of the broader Sloan Digital Sky Survey and H3 Survey collaborations.
-I also work with Hans-Walter Rix at the Max Planck Institute for Astronomy on understanding the formation of the Milky Way.
-Recently, I’ve been involved with designing and building the next-generation Via spectroscopic survey and ViaSpec instrument.
+During the summer, I work with Hans-Walter Rix at the Max Planck Institute for Astronomy on understanding the formation of the Milky Way.
+Since 2023, I’ve spent most of my time working as the Deputy Project Scientist for the Via Project, designing and building the next-generation ViaSpec instrument.

-I was an undergraduate at the Johns Hopkins University, where I spent the vast majority of my time doing astrophysical research with Professor Nadia Zakamska and graduate student Hsiang-Chih Hwang.
+Previously, I was an undergraduate at the Johns Hopkins University, where I spent the vast majority of my time doing astrophysical research with Professor Nadia Zakamska and Hsiang-Chih Hwang.
 I was also a co-investigator at the Johns Hopkins Human Spaceflight Lab, where we ran human trials to evaluate the effects of long-term spaceflight.
-From 2020-2021, I was employed part-time at the Space Telescope Science Institute, where I developed tools to study star formation in nearby galaxies using space observatories like the James Webb Space Telescope.
+From 2020-2021, I was employed part-time at the Space Telescope Science Institute, where I developed tools to study star formation in nearby galaxies using the James Webb Space Telescope.

 A compilation of all my publications is available on NASA ADS or Google Scholar.